nikgalanop/edsger/src/design-choices.md

 is not within the valid memory space that is accessible from the edsger program.
 - A segmentation fault occurs when trying to store a value to a `NULL` pointer.
-- When executing an infinite recursive program, the program most probably terminates due to `Segmentation Fault` because of "stack overflow".
-(Resulting in an erroneous memory access)
+- When executing an infinite recursive program, the program most probably terminates due to `Segmentation Fault` because of "stack overflow", that resulted in an erroneous memory access)
 - One can access a `delete`d "memory block" and modify its values.
 However this is not suggested, as this "block" can be reallocated at any given time.